 With a new year comes a new harvest schedule for the OSU Research Forests, and we want to do our best to keep you up to date regarding upcoming harvests and associated road and trail closures.
-The Harvest Schedule Table features the name, acreage, type, method, timing, and research applications of each harvest, as well as any impacts to recreation.
-Maps of the McDonald (North and South) and Dunn Forests highlight where each harvest will be taking place this year.
+Take a virtual tour (pdf) of our 2021 McDonald Dunn harvests!
 Additional information about each harvest closure will be sent out just before it starts to help you plan your trips onto the Forests.

 As the core source of funding for the OSU Research Forests, timber harvests